osamaalmughanni/Kumiko/Kumiko/docs.md

 # Overview

-Kumiko offers similar functionalities to the built-in Dynamo Player, as it allows you to execute your Dynamo scripts.
-However, it goes beyond that by providing portability.
-Kumiko enables you to have your scripts readily available, allowing you to take them along wherever you are and utilize them on any computer.
-This portability is achieved through features like script synchronization with your git repository.
-It ensures that you can access and work with your scripts from any location without concerns about having the latest version of your Dynamo scripts.
+Kumiko is similar to the built-in Dynamo Player and allows for the execution of Dynamo scripts.
+However, Kumiko goes beyond these capabilities by providing enhanced portability.
+With Kumiko, your scripts are readily accessible, enabling you to carry them with you wherever you go and utilize them on any computer.
+This level of portability is achieved through innovative features like script synchronization with your git repository.
+By synchronizing your scripts, Kumiko ensures that you can access and work with the most up-to-date versions from any location.
+This eliminates the need to worry about having the latest versions of your Dynamo scripts.

 Kumiko is designed to operate on Windows-based computers only.
 It is developed as a single executable (exe) file, which means that it contains all of the required code and resources to execute.
 You can acquire the most recent version by vising the main website.